meimodev/palakat_admin/AI-log/AI-log.md

 - [actions]
   - Documented the refactor of `ChurchColumn` to `Column` in a separate file and the replacement of `ChurchPosition` with `MemberPosition`.
   - Updated imports and regenerated code with `flutter pub run build_runner build -d`.

+## 2025-09-23T16:27:51+08:00 — Model: Cascade
+- [prompt] "add controller for church profile, move the mock data to the controller, also add loading to simulate fetching from backend"
+- [actions]
+  - Created `lib/features/church/application/church_controller.dart` using Riverpod Generator (`@riverpod`) as an `AsyncNotifier` that simulates loading (1s delay) and returns mock `Church` data.
+  - Centralized mock helpers (e.g., `getMembersForColumn`) inside the controller.
+  - Refactored `lib/features/church/presentation/screens/church_screen.dart` to `ConsumerStatefulWidget`, removed local mock/state, and now consumes `churchControllerProvider` with `AsyncValue.when` to show loading/error/data.
+  - Wired edit/add drawers to update state via `ref.read(churchControllerProvider.notifier).updateChurch(...)`.
+  - Ran code generation: `flutter pub run build_runner build -d` (success).

+## 2025-09-23T16:30:00+08:00 — Model: Cascade
+- [prompt] "Append a new log entry documenting the addition of ChurchController, refactor of ChurchScreen to Riverpod, simulated loading, codegen run."
+- [actions]
+  - Added `ChurchController` to manage church profile state and simulate loading.
+  - Refactored `ChurchScreen` to use Riverpod for state management and display loading state.
+  - Ran code generation to update Riverpod files.

+## 2025-09-23T17:01:04+08:00 — Model: Cascade
+- [prompt] "yes please add the repository service to fetch from API, skip the persist edits"
+- [actions]
+  - Added `lib/core/repositories/church_repository.dart` with Riverpod Generator provider to fetch church profile from API via `HttpService` and `ErrorMapper`.
+  - Updated `lib/features/church/application/church_controller.dart` to read `churchRepositoryProvider` in `build()` and fetch the profile after a simulated 1s delay.
+  - Generated Riverpod files with `flutter pub run build_runner build -d` (success).

+## 2025-09-23T17:05:00+08:00 — Model: Cascade
+- [prompt] "Append a new log entry documenting the repository addition and controller integration."
+- [actions]
+  - Added `ChurchRepository` to fetch church profile data from the API.
+  - Integrated `ChurchRepository` into `ChurchController` to fetch data after a simulated delay.
+  - Updated Riverpod files with code generation.

+## 2025-09-23T18:50:31+08:00 — Model: Cascade
+- [prompt] "centralize all endpoints in one file instead"
+- [actions]
+  - Created `lib/core/config/api_endpoints.dart` consolidating `AuthEndpoints` and `ChurchEndpoints` in one file.
+  - Updated imports to use the new consolidated file in:
+    - `lib/core/repositories/auth_repository.dart`
+    - `lib/core/repositories/church_repository.dart`
+    - `lib/core/services/http_service.dart`
+  - Left legacy endpoint files in place temporarily (unused) to avoid breaking references; all active code now imports `api_endpoints.dart`.

+## 2025-09-23T20:50:56+08:00 — Model: Cascade
+- [prompt] "yes please do the optional next steps"
+- [actions]
+  - Removed legacy endpoint files to avoid confusion (auth_endpoints.dart; church_endpoints.dart already removed).
+  - Consolidated all endpoints into a single file `lib/core/config/endpoint.dart` (renamed/published canonical entry):
+    - Kept auth endpoints and church endpoints
+    - Added members, activities, approvals, and church sub-resources (columns/positions)
+  - Updated imports/usages across repositories and http_service to reference `endpoint.dart` and `Endpoints.*`.

+## 2025-09-23T19:00:00+08:00 — Model: Cascade
+- [prompt] "Append a log entry documenting consolidating all endpoints into a single file and updating imports."
+- [actions]
+  - Consolidated all endpoints into a single file `api_endpoints.dart`.
+  - Updated imports in `auth_repository.dart`, `church_repository.dart`, and `http_service.dart` to use the new consolidated file.